clickpulp/clickpulp-spgf/README.md

-# Springroll Seed -- Phaser3
+# Clickpulp's Springroll Phaser Game Framework

-Developers should use SpringRoll Seed as a starting point for games projects.
-It comes bundled with Webpack, Babel, and a few node modules to streamline development.
-This versions comes with an example of how to implement a simple Springroll game using Phaser3
+Currently in development.
+This project's goal is to provide a framework to create Phaser projects easily.
+The base project is based on Springroll and its intended purpose is to be able to create games that are run through Springroll.

+This project was initially created from the [SpringRoll Phaser3 template](https://github.com/SpringRoll/Springroll-Seed/tree/templates/phaser3).

 ## Setup

 ```
-$ git clone -o template https://github.com/SpringRoll/Springroll-Seed.git my_project
+$ git clone git@github.com:clickpulp/clickpulp-spgf.git

-$ cd my_project
+$ cd clickpulp-spgf
+$ nvm install
 $ npm install
 ```
-From here you can add your own remote origin by typing `git remote add origin URL.git`.

-__Note__ To receive Springroll-Seed updates, use 'git pull template'.

 ## Commands

-SpringRoll Seed comes with three commands:

 ### npm start